Our goal is a better life for everyone affected by Mental Illness. For those who struggle to find the Light in Darkness !

 Such as self-acceptance, personal growth including openness to new experiences, optimism, hopefulness, purpose in life, control of one’s environment, spirituality, self-direction, and positive relationships.

 Social acceptance, beliefs in the potential of people and society as a whole, personal self-worth and usefulness to society, sense of community.

 The former Surgeon General notes that there are social determinants of Mental Health as there are social determinants of General Health that need to be in place to support Mental Health.
-These include adequate housing, safe neighborhoods, equitable jobs and wages, quality education, and equity in access to quality Health Care.
+These include adequate Shelter, safe neighborhoods, equitable jobs and wages, quality education, and equity in access to quality Health Care.

 #10.
 Total loss of judgement, excessive spending, religious delusions and hallucinations.

 #9.
 Lost touch with reality, incoherent, no sleep, paranoid and vindictive, reckless behavior.